AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/platform-services/index.md

 Some services provide wrapper classes.
 For example, the `Log` class is a wrapper around the `LoggingService`.
 However, in some cases, a wrapper class may not exist, and one might need to access a service directly from the `ServiceProvider`.
 The recommended way to do this is through a computed variable or directly through the ServiceProvider when required.
 This ensures that if the service is overridden, the service consumer always uses the correct service implementation.

-Below is an example of how to access CacheService.
+The following code snippet shows how to access `CacheService` as an example.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>